iphysresearch/GWData-Bootcamp/README.md

 ## Training Objectives
 - Equip participants with robust programming and operational skills, and foundational training in data-driven modeling, focusing on gravitational wave data analysis and related research areas.
+- **Note: The course is conducted entirely in Mandarin Chinese to cater to a wide range of Chinese-speaking students and researchers.**
 - Discuss the common research methodologies combining gravitational wave data processing with AI technologies, with hands-on examples and projects for practical understanding and mastery.
 - Analyze cutting-edge deep learning models and apply them to real-world gravitational wave data analysis problems through specific case studies.